Judge approves $105M fund for California wildfire survivors

 A federal judge overseeing PG&E’s bankruptcy case approved the utility’s wildfire assistance program to provide relief for people who lost property during the huge fires in 2017 and 2018.

-Lawyers for wildfire victims argued PG&E could pay up to $250 million to adequately help their clients and pointed out that the utility sought last month to pay $235 million in bonuses for its employees.
+Lawyers for wildfire victims argued that PG&E could pay up to $250 million to adequately help their clients and pointed out that the utility sought last month to pay $235 million in bonuses for its employees.

 U.S. Bankruptcy Judge Dennis Montali said he couldn’t under the law impose a larger amount, and said the fund, created voluntarily by PG&E, was an “appropriate remedy.”
-He said he wanted to see the fund up and running as quickly as possible and wanted both sides to name an independent third party to administer the program in five days.
+He said he wanted to see the fund up and running as quickly as possible and wanted both sides to name an independent third party in five days to administer the program.

 “We are ready, willing and anxious to fund the $105 million,” Stephen Karotkin, an attorney for PG&E, told Montali.